MicrosoftDocs/WSL/WSL/compare-versions.md

 > [!NOTE]
 > WSL 2 will work with [VMWare 15.5.5+](https://blogs.vmware.com/workstation/2020/05/vmware-workstation-now-supports-hyper-v-mode.html) and [VirtualBox 6+](https://www.virtualbox.org/wiki/Changelog-6.0).

-## Exceptions for using WSL 1 rather than WSL 2

-We recommend that you use WSL 2 as it offers faster performance and 100% system call compatibility.
-However, there are a few specific scenarios where you might prefer using WSL 1.
-Consider using WSL 1 if:

-- Your project files must be stored in the Windows file system.
-WSL 1 offers faster access to files mounted from Windows.
-  - If you will be using your WSL Linux distribution to access project files on the Windows file system, and these files cannot be stored on the Linux file system, you will achieve faster performance across the OS files systems by using WSL 1.
-- A project which requires cross-compilation using both Windows and Linux tools on the same files.
-  - File performance across the Windows and Linux operating systems is faster in WSL 1 than WSL 2, so if you are using Windows applications to access Linux files, you will currently achieve faster performance with WSL 1.

-> [!NOTE]
-> Consider trying the VS Code [Remote WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to enable you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
-[Learn more](https://code.visualstudio.com/docs/remote/wsl).

 ## Whats new in WSL 2

 WSL 2 is a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable new features.
 The primary goals of this update are to increase file system performance and add full system call compatibility.